ubesluttsom/IN4230/oblig1/martimn.md

     9      return 0;
     10 }

 Answer: 1?
+Maybe 7?

 Explanation: The include is superfluous?
 I don't know.
 This program runs fine on my computer.
-The pointer is dereferenced before assignment, so that seems okay.
+At line 7, the pointer is dereferenced while there is an uninitialized value where it's pointing --- you're not using that value for anything in this case, but it is ~~bad practice~~ technically undefined according to C11 6.5.3.2.

 ## 17. In which line is the BUG in the following program?